-- 1. A minimum CGPA of 2.50 on the 4.00 scale on all courses taken locally and/or transferred to the program, and no grade lower than "C" in professional education (defined as any course with an EDXX prefix) courses, and in courses taken to meet Specialization or Minor requirements; - Successfully completed any course(s) indicated to meet high school deficiencies, with a minimum grade of "C"; - Shown evidence of having satisfied any special concern previously expressed by the Teacher Preparation Council; - 4.
+- A minimum CGPA of 2.50 on the 4.00 scale on all courses taken locally and/or transferred to the program, and no courses "Incomplete," and no grade lower than "C" in professional education (defined as any course with an EDXX prefix) courses, and in courses taken to meet Specialization or Minor requirements; - 2.
+Shown evidence of having satisfied any special concern previously expressed by the Teacher Preparation Council; - 3.
 Successfully completed all assigned field experience.